New legislation from 2022

-From the 1 January 2021, there will be an overhaul of the current organics regulations.
+New organic legislation will enter into force on 1 January 2022, further to the postponement of its implementation for a year.
 The rules will reflect the changing nature of this rapidly growing sector.
-The new regulation is designed to ensure fair competition for farmers whilst preventing fraud and maintaining consumer trust through the following
+The new regulation is designed to ensure fair competition for farmers whilst preventing fraud and maintaining consumer trust through the following:

 The consultation process

 When the EU writes new legislation, it consults both stakeholders and the general public to assess their views about the proposal.

 The new legislation on organics was no exception and between 2012 and 2013 the Commission held a wide ranging consultation.
 This process informed the European Commission's decision making when proposing the new legislation.

 The Commission proposed legislation based on their own expertise, the impact assessment and the results of the consultation process.

 Advisory Group on Organic Farming second meeting following up on the work carried out during June 2013.

 Advisory Group on Organic Farming meeting.
 The advisory group on organic farming (now known as the CDG) met with its usual members to continue their work on the legislative proposal.